 (A.D.
-1870–1922) William Seymour was an African American preacher who studied under Charles Fox (A.D.
-1873–1929) Charles Fox Parham was a preacher and evangelist in America and was a central figure in the development of Pentecostalism by associ... more, adopting A modern evangelical movement named after the day of Pentecost when there was an outpouring of the Holy Spirit.
-Its distinctive characteristics involv... more and the view that “speaking in tongues” was a sign of being baptized in the Holy Spirit.
+1870–1922) William Seymour was an African American preacher who studied under Charles George Fox (A.D.
+Jul 1624–13 Jan 1691) Founder of the Religious Society of Friends, more commonly known as Quakers.
+(A.D.
+1873–1929) Charles Fox Parham was a preacher and evangelist in America and was a central figure in the development of Pentecostalism by associ..., adopting A modern evangelical movement named after the day of Pentecost when there was an outpouring of the Holy Spirit.
+Its distinctive characteristics involv... and the view that “speaking in tongues” was a sign of being baptized in the Holy Spirit.
 He started a revival in Los Angeles with large, racially integrated crowds, controversial religious practices, and media coverage.

 “Light at the end of the arched tunnel.
 Blood on the stone wall.
 Rust on the cell’s bars.
 The glance of a gladiator sitting in his cell.
 The soldier’s sandals stepping in front of her.
 Amora grasped every detail as her world moved in slow motion, drawing her closer to her fate.
 The stench of death permeated the suffocating darkness, making a mockery of the heightened vitality within her.
 Her chains rattled, gears ground, animals roared, and people cheered.
 She gave them no heed.
 Amora, in an elegant white gown, moved with natural grace in front of a cell of prisoners.
 Her sixteen-year-old chained slave, Maria, followed behind wearing a simple tunic; a second soldier brought up the rear…”